fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

     - **You can enable ServiceInfo at this stage.** [Follow the instructions](#enabling-serviceinfo-transfer) to enable ServiceInfo.

 4.&nbsp;TO1 and TO2

+< ADD content> -- What's TO1/2?, TO1/2 in FDO protocol, Starting state of device, End state of Device.
+If possible add an image.
+5 lines max.

    ```
    $ cd <fdo-pri-src>/component-samples/demo/device
    $ java -jar device.jar